chunliu/vnet-capacity-planner/README.md

 - Calculate the subnet size for specific Azure resources.
 - Calculate the address space based on all subnets in it.
 - Support multiple address spaces.
-- Export the result as the ARM template or the csv file.
+- Export the result as ARM template, Bicep or csv file.

 ## Libraries